sternmotor/borgserver/README.md

 ==============

-Some changes have been applied to original Nold360 approach, mainly around the idea that mutiple hosts should be able to write to the same repository.
-Use case is the backup of containers with no fixed location in a cluster.
+Some changes have been applied to original Nold360 approach, mainly around the idea that multiple hosts should be able to write to the same repository.
+Use case is the backup of containers with no fixed location (fixed container host system) in a cluster.

 * sshd: easier management of borg serve options via group handling (behaviour is layed down in sshd dameon config, not public key files)
-* sshd: restricted logins to "borg-xxx" groups
+* sshd: restricted logins to "borg-xxx" groups and "borg" user
 * sshd: added keepalive option
 * one public SSH key may be mapped to multiple "repository users"
 * all repositories are side by side under `/repos`, sub-directories are not allowed
-* run latest stable borg version via pip install in space-efficient multistage image
+* run latest stable borg version via pip install build in space-efficient multistage image

 [ssh_pubkey]: https://wiki.archlinux.org/index.php/SSH_Key